Wednesday, February 14, 2018 - Thursday, March 29, 2018

 Join us for a service of Scripture, Symbols and Song on Maundy Thursday, March 29 at 6:00pm in the Sanctuary.
 The English word "Maundy" comes from the Latin mandatum, which means "commandment."
 As recorded in John's gospel, on his last night before his betrayal and arrest, Jesus washed the feet of his disciples and then gave them a new commandment to love one another as he had loved them (John 13:34).
 Our Disciples Class of sixth-graders will be invited to participate in this Holy Week service by reading scripture and placing symbols on the Communion Table for our reflection, and the Chancel Choir will lead the music for this solemn remembrance of the events leading up to the crucifixion of Jesus.
 We will celebrate The Lord’s Supper as we remember and celebrate the final meal Jesus shared with his disciples.

-On Good Friday, March 30, we will gather in the Sanctuary at noon to commemorate the crucifixion, death, and burial of Jesus.
-This brief service will be followed by a Friday Fellowship Meal in Room 207.
-From 11:00am to 6:00pm on Good Friday, you will again have an opportunity to walk our Labyrinth.
+On Good Friday, March 30, we will gather in Walker Hall at noon to commemorate the crucifixion, death, and burial of Jesus.
+The Labyrinth and Prayer Stations will be open from 11:00am-3:00pm.